Exhibit | Arab Feminist Revolutionaries

 Before the age of 18, in 1903 and 1904, Marie Ajami worked as an Arabic literature teacher in a school in the east of Lebanon, Bekaa Valley, and she was also a tutor.
 In 1906, she got a job as a teacher at the Russian school in Damascus, where she studied as a child.

 Between 1906 and 1910, she worked as a correspondent for the big newspapers in Syria and Lebanon such as al-Muqtabis (Damascus), al-Mathhab (Zahle), al-Akhaa (Hamma), al-Hasnaa’ and Lisan al-Hal (Beirut).
 In 1909, Marie Ajami moved to Alexandria (Egypt) for one year and worked as a school principal at the Young Coptic Girls school (Madrasat al-Banat al-Aqbat).
-According to Emilie Fares Nasrallah, Marie Ajami directed young girls towards a “deep love and awareness of their strong revolutionary position in the nationalist struggle”. [x]
+According to Emilie Fares Ibrahim, Marie Ajami directed young girls towards a “deep love and awareness of their strong revolutionary position in the nationalist struggle”. [x]

 In 1910, she returned to Damascus and founded her magazine al-Arous which was in operation from 1910 until 1914.
-Marie Ajami stopped its production during the first world war before resuming operations in 1918 and permanently halting in 1926.
+Marie Ajami stopped its production during the first world war before resuming operations in 1918 and permanently halting in 1925.

 Despite Marie Ajami’s many contributions on the development of Arab journalism and feminism, her place in this history requires deeper investigation.